Position

 • Previous experience in security, law enforcement, or a related field is highly desirable.

-• Valid security guard license or certification, as required by local regulations.
+• Valid security guard license or certification as required by local regulations.

-• Excellent observational and analytical skills.
+• Excellent communication, interpersonal, and problem-solving skills.

 Is becoming a Security Officer a good career path?